mojowebinc/mojowebinc/_posts/design/2016-03-01-golive-guide.md

 ### Go Live Guide

 Welcome to the NewSystem Go Live Guide.
-Inside this guide, you will find a list of key activities you will need to complete in order to successfully transition to your computer to the NewSystem operating system and browser:
+Inside this guide, you will find a list of key activities you will need to complete in order to successfully transition your computer to the NewSystem operating system and browser:
 - Storing personal files properly
 - Reviewing job aids
 - Creating your logon ID and password